-You will be having spinal fusion surgery.
+You are going to have spine surgery in the form of a spinal fusion.
 This is a decision reached by you and Dr. O'Neill after careful consideration.
 A spinal fusion entails the uniting or "welding" of the spinal vertebrae with spinal instrumentation.